KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 [The official list in the wiki](https://github.com/MichMich/MagicMirror/wiki/3rd-party-modules) is a simple text list without filters and images.
 This list now contains over 1000 modules, so it is not so easy for users to pick out modules.

 With a few scripts we create a web page with filter function and integrated images.
 This website still needs some fine tuning, but is already in a usable state.
-You can check it here: <https://kristjanesperanto.github.io/MagicMirror-3rd-Party-Modules/>
+You can check it out here: <https://kristjanesperanto.github.io/MagicMirror-3rd-Party-Modules/>

 ## Module tests